The little girl had lost a parent to cancer, and the pain was so great she could not speak of it. Not to anyone – except Basil.

-Pickett said Basil is also good at working with children’s parents.
+Pickett says Basil is also good at working with children’s parents.

-“When parents come in, and they’re experiencing stress, they’ll pet Basil and they’ll feel much more comfortable and at ease talking to me.”
+“When parents come in, and they’re experiencing stress, they’ll pet Basil and they’ll feel much more comfortable and at east talking to me.”

 “If a kid is screaming, I’ll come in there with him, and they hug him and pet him.
-It helps them be less traumatized by the shots,” Pickett said.
+It helps them be less traumatized by the shots,” she said.

 Potential downsides: allergies, liability issues